danielledc/peoplewebapp/README.md

 2. If there is an auth token, use Adobe's API to check if there is already an entitlement token set (getEntitlementTicket()).
 If there is, use that token, otherwise set the token, using Adobe's API (setEntitlementTicket(authtoken)) to the one returned in step 2.
 3. Build the outer frame around the content viewer, and call Adobe's create frame service (wvBridge), that loads the content viewer, and displays the content

-There are several important events returned from Adobe's API, handled as follows
+There are several important events returned from Adobe's API, handled as follows:

 Paywall event: This event is returned on the content page, if a user is not logged in, or is logged in but trying to access content not entitled to.
 If this event is returned, and a user is not logged in, store the URL in a cookie, and redirect to a subscription form.
 If the user is logged in, and this event is returned, the user is redirected to the library page.